JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/attention_layer.md

 ## Volume-Preserving Attention

-The attention layer (and the activation function ``\sigma`` defined for it) in `GeometricMachineLearning` was specifically designed to apply it to data coming from physical systems that can be described through a divergence-free or a symplectic vector field.
+The [`VolumePreservingAttention`](@ref) layer (and the activation function ``\sigma`` defined for it) in `GeometricMachineLearning` was specifically designed to apply it to data coming from physical systems that can be described through a divergence-free or a symplectic vector field.
-Traditionally the nonlinearity in the attention mechanism is a softmax[^3] (see [vaswani2017attention](@cite)) and the self-attention layer performs the following mapping:
+Traditionally the nonlinearity in the attention mechanism is a softmax[^3] [vaswani2017attention](@cite) and the self-attention layer performs the following mapping:

 [^3]: The softmax acts on the matrix ``C`` in a vector-wise manner, i.e. it operates on each column of the input matrix ``C = [c^{(1)}, \ldots, c^{(T)}]``.
 The result is a sequence of probability vectors ``[p^{(1)}, \ldots, p^{(T)}]`` for which ``\sum_{i=1}^Tp^{(j)}_i=1\quad\forall{}j\in\{1,\dots,T\}.``